Cornwall and England's Southwest

 1st Overnight Salisbury

 Sept 14 The morning and early afternoon will be free to explore the medieval town of Salisbury on your own.
 Some of the places you might want to see are the Queen Elizabeth Gardens, the Wardrobe, Salisbury and South Wiltshire Museum... or you may just want some quiet, perhaps lingering around the cathedral, or meandering through the charming town.
 But what visit to the Southwest of England would be complete without experiencing Stonehenge, the iconic World Heritage site that has mystified and amazed people for thousands of years?
 It is only 20 minutes away.

 2nd Overnight Salisbury

-Sept 16 Our time in the Southwest of England is soon to come to a close.
+Sept 15 Our time in the Southwest of England is soon to come to a close.
 But our last day will certainly not be wasted!
 As our coach heads in the direction of the airport, let’s take the time to visit the charming town of Winchester and its formidable cathedral, Europe’s longest Gothic church, considered one of the finest in medieval architecture.
-And finally, as a lovely ending to our trip, we hope to attend choral evensong at the Queen’s chapel, St George’s, in Windsor.
+And finally, as a lovely ending to our trip, we may have the opportunity to attend evensong at the Queen’s chapel, St George’s, in Windsor.

 For additional information click here

 COST OF TRIP $2790 including airfare (shared occupancy)